Kevin Hofland: Wolfsburg

-Feyenoord / AEK
+Feyenoord and AEK

 On 28 June 2007, Hofland signed with Feyenoord, for four years.
 He only managed to appear in eight league games in the 2009–10 season, winning the first and only Dutch Cup of his career in 2008.

 In the 2010 offseason Hofland was loaned to Cypriot First Division club AEK Larnaca FC, helping the team to the fourth position in both the regular season and the second stage, whilst scoring a career-best five goals and being team captain.

 Hofland signed a permanent deal with AEK in July 2011.
 On 17 March of the following year, however, he officially retired from professional football after another injury to his ankle.

 International career

-On 15 November 2000, Hofland played his first international match with Netherlands, starting in an away friendly with Spain in Sevilla (2–1 win).
+On 15 November 2000, Hofland played his first international match with Netherlands, starting in an away friendly with Spain in Seville (2–1 win).

 Four of his seven caps for the Oranje came during the ill-fated 2002 FIFA World Cup qualification campaign.

 Managerial career

 On 22 April 2020, it was announced that Hofland had signed a two-year contract as the new head coach of Fortuna Sittard, starting from the 2020–21 season.
 His predecessor Sjors Ultee became technical director from that moment on.
 He was dismissed by Fortuna on 11 November 2020, after the club only gained 3 points in its first 8 league games of the season.

 On 2 June 2021, he was hired by VfL Wolfsburg in Germany, a club he also played for, as an assistant coach to Mark van Bommel.

 On 14 March 2022, Willem II appointed Hofland as head coach on a deal until the end of the 2021–22 season, replacing Fred Grim.
 Despite the club suffering relegation at the end of the season, Hofland extended his contract until 2024.
 Hofland was fired in December 2022.

+After managing amateur club Meerssen in the fourth-tier Derde Divisie in the 2023–24 season, Hofland returned to professional management ahead of the 2024–25 season after being appointed head coach of Eerste Divisie club Helmond Sport on 26 March 2024.
+He was dismissed on 3 February 2025 due to disappointing results.